How Functional Limitations Affect Your Disability Claim

 • whether your limitations prevent you from doing any other jobs.

 Functional limitations are especially important in determining what, if any, kind of work you can do.
-The SSA will take your functional limitations and translate them into terms an employer would understand in a process called assessing your residual functional capacity (RFC).
+The agency takes your functional limitations and translates them into terms an employer would understand in a process called assessing your residual functional capacity (RFC).

 Social Security doesn't expect you to be able to work at a job that's outside of your capabilities, mentally or physically.
 Your RFC reflects the functional limitations you have with your activities of daily living because it makes sense that anything you struggle with at home (such as standing long enough to vacuum or mop) would be difficult to do at work.